Skip to main content

 Glycine is the main amino acid in collagen and bone broth, both of which are commonly used for gut support.
 It helps maintain the lining of the intestine and supports the production of bile and stomach acid.
 Clinical trial data is still early, but it is a low-risk addition to a broader gut plan.

-Yes, glycine is part of how the liver makes glutathione (the body's master antioxidant) and is used in phase II detox pathways.
+Yes, glycine is part of how the liver makes glutathione (the bodys master antioxidant) and is used in phase II detox pathways.
 People recovering from heavy alcohol use or environmental exposures often benefit from glycine alongside NAC and a high-protein diet.
 It is a supportive nutrient, not a stand-alone "cleanse."

 Glycine and magnesium support sleep through related but different paths.
 Magnesium calms the nervous system and supports the brake (GABA), while glycine lowers core body temperature and quiets glutamate (the excitatory signal).
 They stack well, and many patients use magnesium glycinate, which delivers both at once.

-Glycine may modestly help with muscle tension and cramping, especially when paired with magnesium and adequate hydration.
+Glycine may modestly help with muscle tension and cramping, particularly when paired with magnesium and adequate hydration.
 The calming effect on motor neurons (the nerves that control muscle) helps quiet over-firing.
 If cramps persist, look at electrolytes, kidney function, and certain medications.

 Yes, glycine is the most abundant amino acid in collagen.
-Adding extra glycine, especially with vitamin C, gives the body more raw material to make new collagen for skin, tendons, and joints.
+Adding extra glycine, particularly with vitamin C, gives the body more raw material to make new collagen for skin, tendons, and joints.
 Pairing free-form glycine with a collagen supplement or bone broth amplifies the effect.

 Some studies show glycine improves insulin sensitivity and lowers markers of fatty liver disease, possibly by lowering inflammation and supporting glutathione production.
 It is not a treatment by itself, but it pairs well with the lifestyle changes (sleep, diet, movement) that drive real reversal.
 Always coordinate with your doctor.